0xWOLAND/website/src/content/blog/zcash-part-2.md

 \text{Com}(m_1, r_1) \cdot \text{Com}(m_2, r_2) = \text{Com}(m_1 + m_2, r_1 + r_2)
 $$

-This means commitments can be added without opening them — a property useful in many protocols.
+This means commitments can be added without opening them, a property useful in many protocols.

 ## From Commitments to Vector Commitments